cokeBeer/goot/README.md

 ```
 This means the first parameter's taint and the second parameter's taint are passed to the first return value\
 Also, you will get a `callgraph.json` in the same directory\
-You can see the json file contains taint from one call parameter to another call parameter
+You can see the json file contains taint edges from one call parameter to another call parameter
 ```json
 {
     "(*github.com/cokeBeer/goot/pkg/bench.cleaner).startProcessing#0#(*os/exec.Cmd).StdoutPipe#0": {